 c.1965 - The north side of the building.
 There's now a parking garage on the lot in the foreground.
 The photo is in the Herald Examiner collection at the Los Angeles Public Library.

-1970 - A view of the north side of the building as seen from 8th and Hope in a slide by Palmer Connor.
+1970 - A view of the north side of the building as seen from 8th and Olive in a slide by Palmer Connor.
 It's in the Huntington Library collection.
 The billboard was advertising that site as a location for a new Central City YMCA, a project that ended up located on Bunker Hill.
 That's the Stillwell Hotel seen to the left of the billboard.

 1987 - A William Reagh photo in the California State Library collection.